seanox/virtual-environment/README.md

 From my own experience from large companies with strict use of BitLocker, this is also supported :-)

+__What is the difference with PortableApps.com or portapps.io?__

+The virtual environment focuses on the virtual drive as a platform.
+It is about the advantages that the platform can be used as a single file and programs and services can be used in it with a complete configuration and with reliable absolute paths.

+The integration and distribution of portable applications are not the ambition of this project.

+The use of modules for the integration of programs and services is planned, but is more an exemplification of the possibilities for the integration of programs and services.
+However, it is not the intention of the project to establish a corresponding eco-system or repository.

+PortableApps.com and portapps.io complement the virtual environment perfectly and both release very good portable versions of programs that can be used in the virtual environment.

 ## Advantages
 - A virtual drive is used, which contains all data in one file.